-- Give visitors a chance to opt-in/opt-out of cookies
+- Give visitors a chance to opt-in/opt-out.

-- Link to further details on cookie policies and a means to adjust settings
+- Link to further details on cookie policies and a means to adjust settings.

 Do I Need a Cookie Banner on My Website?

-The first step of this is to have a cookie consent banner in place.
-Having a cookie banner on your website helps to not only avoid fines and other penalties but helps build trust with website visitors.
+The first step of this is to have a cookie disclaimer in place.
+Having it on your website helps to not only avoid fines and other penalties but helps build trust with your visitors.

 - You operate from the European Union